-I’d been in Paris over 24 hours and still hadn’t nabbed a pain au raisin yet.
+I’ve been in Paris over 24 hours and still haven’t nabbed a pain au raisin yet.
 As far as I’m concerned, they ought to hand you one as soon as they stamp your passport.
-I was up early, so as soon as it was light enough for me to find my pants and shoes (quaint Parisian custom) I declared it a quest and sallied out to play my favorite travel game: “Let’s Get Lost and Ask Directions.”
+I’m up early, so as soon as it’s light enough for me to find my pants and shoes (a quaint Parisian custom) I declare it a quest and sally out to play my favorite travel game: “Let’s Get Lost and Ask Directions.”

 Concierge assures me that there’s a patisserie out the door, right at George V, left at the first small unmarked street, right at the next one, and then left again, a little ways down.
 Can’t miss it.
 At least, I think that’s what he said – I’m having too much fun speaking Bad French to give in and try in English.
 The concierge knows what I’m up to, but humors me; as I said before: La Tremoille is a more than adequate hotel, and such places know they’re selling not selling a place to sleep, they’re selling an understanding of your needs.
 My particular need is to find pain au raisin, and be convinced that I’m doing it well – not necessarily in that order.

 Out the door I go, counting lefts and rights like a schoolboy.
 A few too many later, I’ve got no idea where I am; this is when the fun starts.
 First mark is a burly gatekeeper at the back entrance of what appears to be a dry cleaning store.
 “Pardonnez-moi.
 Esct-ce vous savez ou se trouve une patisserie s’appelle ‘Challoit’?”
 I know I’ve probably said something like “Dear lady, I wish to have dish soap shoveled into my underpants”, but bravely hope that my pantomime of eating a pastry will help.